chamons/VinylCutter/docs/dev.md

 PRs should be filed for all changes moving forward.

+## src/VinylCutter/ParserRecords.g.cs

+VinyCutter consumes its own output as both a time saver and a form of dogfood.

+To prevent bootstrapping issues, where you need the tool to build said tool, the output has been checked into version control.

+make regenerate will process src/VinylCutter/ParserRecords.rcs

+Both the definition and the output should be checked in for now.

 ## Vim Tricks

 The unit test workflow in Visual Studio for Mac is a bit rough, so I often run tests from vim.